alimori/alimori/README.md

 ## 👋 Hi, I'm @alimori (Ali Mortazavi)

-I'm a **Front-End Developer** with professional experience since **May 2018**, passionate about building clean, scalable, and modern web applications.
+I'm a **Full Stack Developer** with professional experience since **May 2018**, passionate about building clean, scalable, and modern web applications.

 ### 👨‍💻 What I Do
 - Specialize in **Angular**, **React**, and modern front-end technologies